-Sadly I’m not though but this recipe is and makes around six crêpes (so 4 for you and 2 for you loved one).
+Sadly I’m not though, but this recipe is and makes around six crêpes (so 4 for you and 2 for your loved one).
 What?
-If you’re the person making the pancakes you automatically get ‘bakers rights’… Yes that’s a thing… Maybe.
+If you’re the person making the pancakes, you automatically get ‘bakers rights’… Yes that’s a thing… Maybe.

-Makes 6 / Preparation time 10 minutes / cooking time 10 minutes
+Makes 6 / Hands on time 10 mins / Total time 20 mins / V

 30g unsalted butter